alecthomas/participle/README.md

 ## V2

-This is an alpha of version 2 of Participle.
+This is a beta version of version 2 of Participle.
 It is still subject to change but should be mostly stable at this point.

 See the [Change Log](CHANGES.md) for details.